 April, 3 (Monday).
-Tributes to Richard Cobden are made in Houses of Parliament.
+Tributes to Richard Cobden are made in the British Houses of Parliament.

 April, 4 (Tuesday).
 Official opening of Crossness Pumping Station, a major landmark in completion of the new London sewerage system designed by Joseph Bazalgette for the Metropolitan Board of Works.

 April, 14 (Good Friday).
-Actor and Confederate sympathiser John Wilkes Booth shoots and mortally wounds U.S. President Abraham Lincoln while Lincoln is attending an evening performance of the farce Our American Cousin at Ford’s Theatre in Washington, D.C..
+Actor and Confederate sympathiser John Wilkes Booth shoots and mortally wounds U.S. President Abraham Lincoln whilst he is attending an evening performance of the farce Our American Cousin at Ford’s Theatre in Washington, D.C.

 April, 15 (Easter Saturday).
 American President Abraham Lincoln dies after being shot the previous day.
 Vice President Andrew Johnson becomes the 17th President of the United States.